m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

 {{% notice note %}} According to My Oracle Support [Doc ID 2752458.1](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2752458.1), if you are using an FMW/JRF domain and upgrading from 12.2.1.3 to 12.2.1.4, then before upgrading, you do _not_ need to run the Upgrade Assistant or Reconfiguration Wizard, but we recommend moving the domain to a persistent volume.
 See [Move MII/JRF domains to PV]({{< relref "/managing-domains/model-in-image/move-to-pv.md" >}}).
 {{% /notice %}}

+To upgrade WLS and FMW/JRF infrastructure domains, use the following procedure.

 1. Shut down the domain by patching the domain and/or cluster spec `serverStartPolicy` to `Never`.
 For example:
    ```